nltran/arom/README.md

 # Configuration

-There are two configuration files that must be adjusted:
+The folowing configuration file must be adjusted:
- * aromslave/src/main/resources/akka.conf
+ * aromslave/conf/akka.conf
    (contains all AROM settings along those for the Akka library)

-# Starting the runtime
+# Starting the slave runtime

 The slave runtime can be launched with the command: